25 hyperframe

 • the regular column(s) by simply taking their unique-value, as the elements in each column must be all.equal within each grouping of by;

-• the hypercolumn(s) that are vectorlist(s) (Chapter 41) using the aggregation method provided in the parameter fun (Section 41.4).
+• the hypercolumn(s) that are vector-lists (vectorlist, Chapter 42) using the aggregation method provided in the parameter fun (Section 42.4).

-• appends the returned numeric-vectorlist to the input as a new hypercolumn named 'markstats'.
+• appends the returned numeric vector-list (vectorlist, Chapter 42) to the input as a new hypercolumn named $markstats.

 aggregate_marks(FUN = \(z) table(z)/length(z))